department-of-veterans-affairs/va.gov-team/products/ask-va/design/User research/04-2024 Progress bar/Conversation guide.md

 > Screen: Are you a GI Bill beneficiary?

-In this scenario, we're imagining that you've received education benefits from the VA.
+In this scenario, we're imagining that you're trying to find out whether you're eligible for GI Bill benefits from the VA.

 - Can you show me what you would do on this page?

 Okay, great.
-Let's choose 'Yes' and we'll continue.
+Let's choose 'No' and we'll continue.

 <details>
   <summary>Key things to notice</summary>

-- Do they choose `Yes` without being prompted?
+- Do they choose `No` without being prompted?
 - [If included] Do they notice the progress indicator?
 - [If included] Does the progress indicator give them any additional information?
 - [If not] Do they notice that there's no progress indicator?